eficode-academy/terraform-fundamentals/02-Create and Manage Resources with Terraform.md

 ### Step-by-Step Instructions:

-Navigate to the directory `Create and Manage Resources with Terraform`.

-Inside, you will find the `start` directory, which contains the following empty Terraform files:

-**main.tf** - Defines the required resources for hosting a static website on Azure.

-**providers.tf** - Specifies the required version of Terraform and the providers you plan to use.

-**outputs.tf** - Contains output blocks that display the results of the resources created.

-**variables.tf** - Lists the variables used in the configuration.

 ### 1. Prepare Your Terraform Configuration

 Navigate to the directory `Create and Manage Resources with Terraform`.

-Inside, you will find the `start` directory, which contains the following empty Terraform files:
+Inside, you will find the `start` directory , which contains the following empty Terraform files:

 - **main.tf** - Defines the required resources for hosting a static website on Azure.
 - **providers.tf** - Specifies the required version of Terraform and the providers you plan to use.
 - **outputs.tf** - Contains output blocks that display the results of the resources created.
 - **variables.tf** - Lists the variables used in the configuration.

 Let's begin by configuring the Terraform settings and provider configurations in the `providers.tf` file.

+In the `providers.tf` file paste the following configuration.

 **What is a Terraform Block?**